steqeq/0000/docs/examples/inception_casestudy/inception_casestudy.md

 ## Training Phases
 Training occurs in multiple phases for every batch of training data.
 Table 2 provides an explanation of the types of training phases.

-:::{table} Table 2.
-Types of Training Phases
+:::{table} Types of Training Phases
 :widths: auto
 | Types of Phases |  |
 | ----------- | ----------- |